How to Make a 3-D Origami Apple

-This origami project almost looks good enough to eat.
+This origami apple almost looks good enough to eat.
 You can make it for seasonal fall and back-to-school decor.
-It would even make a great little gift for your child's new teacher.
+It even makes a great little creative gift for your child's teacher.
+Make a batch of apples to fill a bowl and they will always stay fresh.

 Make a Pentagon